Egyptian fruit bat: Description

+Distribution and habitat

+The Egyptian fruit bat is extensively dispersed across various locations and occurs throughout Africa, the Middle East, Pakistan and northern regions of the Indian subcontinent.
+In the Mediterranean region, it occurs on the mainland coast of Turkey and the island of Cyprus.
+It is the only frugivorous bat species in Europe.
+Outside of its natural distribution, an Egyptian fruit bat was observed in the Greek island of Kastellorizo during a zoological expedition in 2017.
+Usually, the Egyptian fruit bat inhabits tropical rainforests, savannas, or other forests, and tends to live in large colonies that consist of thousands of individuals in their established roosts.
+It prefers to establish roosts wherever there are plenty of fruiting trees nearby; most roosts are in caves.
+When no caves are nearby, it establishes roosts in cave-like human structures, such as abandoned depots and hangars.

 Behavior and ecology

 Diet and foraging

-The Egyptian fruit bat is frugivorous, consuming mostly fruit, though it also consumes leaves.
-As a nocturnal animal, it is more active in the evening.
+The Egyptian fruit bat is frugivorous, consuming mostly fruit, and leaves.
 It leaves its roost at dusk to begin foraging.
-The Egyptian fruit bat has a flexible diet, consuming any soft, pulpy fruit from nearby fruiting trees.
-Common fruits eaten by the Egyptian fruit bat are Persian lilacs, loquat, figs, and wild dates.
+The Egyptian fruit bat has a flexible diet, consuming any soft, pulpy fruit from fruiting trees, comprising Persian lilacs, loquat, figs, and wild dates.
 The type of fruit consumed is influenced by overall availability depending on the season and habitat type.
 Its dietary flexibility includes eating unripe fruits or those damaged by insects or fungi, allowing them to persist in habitats where ripe fruits are not perennially available.

 The Egyptian fruit bat usually makes multiple, short flights from its roost to various fruiting trees.
 It prefers to pick fruit and carry it back to the roost or another tree before eating it.
 A study of Egyptian fruit bats in Cyprus noted that if Egyptian fruit bats are aware of an abundant fruit source somewhere, they will travel distances of about 15-20 km to reach it.
 It eats large quantities of fruit each evening, equivalent to about 50 to 150 percent of its weight.
 While eating, it will hold the fruit tightly against its body to prevent theft by other bats.
 Its intestinal transit time is rapid, with food passing through the small and large intestines in 18–100 minutes.
 The Egyptian fruit bat serves as a seed disperser of large and small seeds.
 Seeds are dispersed 25-400 m away from parent trees.
 Even seeds too large to ingest are dispersed due to its habit of picking fruits in one tree and consuming them in another, where larger seeds are spat out.

 Egyptian fruit bats are ecologically important as pollinators or seed dispersers for many species of trees and plants.
 The baobab tree, for instance, relies almost exclusively on fruit bats to pollinate its flowers.